Mapping Invasive Species Using Supervised Machine Learning and AVIRIS-NG#

 h

-For our analysis demonstration in this Notebook, we’ll narrow the flight lines to the area of the Cape Penisula.
+For our analysis demonstration in this Notebook, we’ll narrow the flight tiles to the area of the Plot data in the Cape Penisula.

 # search granules that spatially intersects with class_data